This tutorial will walk you through the steps to convert .flac files to .mp3 on your Mac, using completely free (open source) software.

 - Sit back and watch your FLAC files convert to MP3.
 This process can take quite a while, depending on the number of FLAC files you’re converting and the speed of your Mac.

 - Once the conversion has completed, navigate to the folder that contained your FLAC files.
 You’ll notice that for each one, there’s now a corresponding MP3 file.
-You can sort the MP3s from here, add them to iTunes etc.
+You can sort the MP3s from here, add them to iTunes or the Music app if you’re using macOS Catalina etc.

-- Going forward, you’ll only need to open Max and start at step #13 when you want to convert more FLAC files to MP3.
+- Going forward, you’ll only need to open Max and start at step #13 when you want to convert more FLAC files to MP3 on your Mac.
 All done!